-Before purchasing a diamond and/or some of the best diamond jewelry online, it is important to know the facts.
-Diamonds have many characteristics that can affect their value and add to their uniqueness.
-In our education brief, Pompeii3.com will give you all of the information you will need to make an educated purchasing decision.
-However, if you should have any more questions, please contact us at 847-367-7022 or email us at firstname.lastname@example.org.
+Before purchasing a diamond and/or diamond jewelry, it is important to know the facts.
+Diamonds have many characteristics that can affect its value and add to its uniqueness.
+In our education brief, Pompeii3.com will give you all the information you will need to make an educated purchasing decision.
+However, if you should have any more questions, please contact us at 847-367-7022 or email us at email@example.com.

 The word, diamond, comes from the Greek word, adámas, meaning “unbreakable.”
 This meaning, “unbreakable” led to it being the symbol of unbreakable love.
-A diamond is formed in the Earth’s mantle under high-pressure and high-temperature conditions and brought near to the Earth’s surface by volcanic eruptions.
+A diamond is formed in the Earth’s mantle under high-pressure and high-temperature conditions and brought near to the Earth’s surface by volcanic eruption by a magma which cools into igneous rocks.
 First recognized in India as religious icons, diamonds have been a symbol of love and wealth for centuries.
-Their use as the preferred gem in engagement and wedding rings is suited for everyday wear because of their durability.
-Unlike many other gems, diamonds are the hardest gemstone, and they maintain their polish extremely well.
+Its use as the preferred gem in engagement or wedding rings is suited for every day wear because of its durability.
+Unlike many other gems, it is the hardest gemstone and it maintains its polish extremely well.

-The cut of a diamond is related to its sparkle.
-The better the diamond cut, the more scintillation it will have.
-Cut is considered to be the most crucial of the 4C’s, as all the facets have to work in harmony to create the greatest brilliance or sparkle, which is what makes diamonds so desirable.
-A well-cut diamond can reflect up to 90% of the light from above, while a fair or poor cut diamond will only reflect about 40% of the light.
+Diamonds come in many shapes with the round brilliant cut being the most popular.
+The cut of a diamond is related to its sparkle, the better cut the diamond, the more sparkle it will have.
+Cut is considered to be the most crucial of the 4C’s as all the facets have to work in harmony to create the greatest brilliance, or sparkle, which is what makes diamonds so desirable.
+A well cut diamond can reflect up to 90% of the light from above, a fair or poor cut diamond will only reflect about 40% of the light.
 The proportions of the cut can have an effect on how the light is reflected.
-A shallow cut diamond (the bottom half lacks depth) will reflect light down.
-A diamond cut too deep will reflect light off of the side.
-The ideal cut allows the light to reflect off of the top of the diamond.
+A shallow cut diamond (the bottom half lacks depth) will reflect light down, a diamond cut too deep will reflect light out the side.
+The most prized and valuable cut diamond is cut ideal so the light is reflected out the top.

-The seven most popular diamond shapes are princess, marquise, pear, emerald, oval, heart, and round (also called brilliant).
-The most popular shape is the classic brilliant.
+Diamonds are fashioned into a number of shapes, depending on the nature of the rough stone.
+The seven most popular shapes are princess, marquise, pear, emerald, oval, heart and round (also called brilliant).
+The round, brilliant cut is the most popular shape.

 Round, Brilliant Diamond

 A diamond’s color can either detract from or enhance its value; a chemically pure and structurally perfect diamond is transparent with no hue or color.
 Color in diamonds can be affected by chemical impurities and/or structural defects in the crystal lattice.
-When a more yellow tint or color is visible in a diamond, the price is discounted.
-The whiter the diamond, the higher the price.
+When a more yellow tint or color is visible in a diamond, the price is discounted while the more white the diamond, the higher the price.
 Diamonds are graded on the “D” to “Z” scale determined by the Gemological Institute.
-A Diamond with a “D” rating is blue-white and is the purest white found in a diamond.
+A Diamond with a “D” rating means it is blue white and is the most pure white found in a diamond.
 The “Z” rating is given to diamonds with a yellow tint.
 Diamonds that receive the “D” rating are higher in price.
 However, intense pink or blue diamonds can be dramatically more valuable due to their rarity.

 Loose Diamonds appear Colorless.
 Most rare when factoring color.